 This post continues the exploration of the three faces of the Ultimate, which is called by many names in our wonderfully wide variety of spiritual traditions and paths.
 In my fourth post I introduced the three perspectives (represented in four quadrants) and said that individuals seem to lean toward one perspective, as do the spiritual traditions of the world.
 Since one of the cornerstones of Integral Theory is that each perspective is true but partial, experiencing the Ultimate from all three perspectives allows for a more complete and inclusive experience.
 It is also well to remember that each perspective “points to” the Ultimate, which is beyond description.
 As you read this “pointing out” perspective, notice how you respond to the Second Face.
 Do you find it familiar?
 Odd?
 Uncomfortable?
 Reassuring?
 Noticing your own reaction is a clue to the perspective you inhabit most fully.

-These words and images help us soak in the Second Person of Spirit . . .
+These words help us soak in the Second Person of Spirit . . .

 As a doe longs for flowing streams, so my soul longs for you O God.